Game Boy: Hardware

 The Game Boy uses a custom system on a chip (SoC), to house most of the components, named the DMG-CPU by Nintendo and the LR35902 by its manufacturer, the Sharp Corporation.

 Within the DMG-CPU, the main processor is a Sharp SM83, a hybrid of the Intel 8080 and Zilog Z80 processors.
 It combines the seven 8-bit registers of the 8080 (omitting the alternate registers of the Z80) with the programming syntax and additional bit manipulation instructions of the Z80.
 The SM83 also includes new instructions optimized for operations specific to the Game Boy's hardware arrangement.
 It operates at a clock rate of 4.194304 MHz.

 The DMG-CPU also incorporates the Picture Processing Unit, essentially a basic GPU, that renders visuals using an 8 KB bank of Video RAM located on the motherboard.
 The display is a 2.5-inch (diagonal) reflective super-twisted nematic (STN) monochrome liquid-crystal display (LCD), measuring 47 mm wide by 43 mm high with a resolution of 160 pixels wide by 144 pixels high in a 10:9 aspect ratio.
 The screen displays four shades of grey/green.

 Additionally, the SoC includes a 256 byte "bootstrap" ROM which is used to start up the device, 127 bytes of High RAM that can be accessed faster (similar to a CPU cache), and the Audio Processing Unit, a programmable sound generator with four channels: a pulse wave generation channel with frequency and volume variation, a second pulse wave generation channel with only volume variation, a wave channel that can reproduce any waveform recorded in RAM, and a white noise channel with volume variation.
 The motherboard also contains an 8 KB "work RAM" chip providing storage for general operations.

 The Game Boy's physical controls include a D-pad (directional pad), four action buttons (labeled 'A', 'B', 'SELECT', 'START'), a sliding power switch with a cartridge lock to prevent accidental removal, along with volume and contrast dials on either side of the device.
+The case is made from ABS plastic.
+The original model weighs about 300 g with batteries installed and measures 90 mm wide, 148 mm high, and 32 mm thick.

 The original Game Boy was powered internally by four AA batteries.
 For extended use, an optional AC adapter or rechargeable battery pack can be connected via a coaxial power connector on the left side.
 The right side also has a Game Link Cable (Note: The Game Link Cable port was also called the Video Link cable and extension connector in early Owner's Manuals.) port for connecting to up to four Game Boy devices for multiplayer games or data transfer.
 For sound output, the Game Boy includes a single monaural speaker and a 3.5 mm headphone jack that offered stereo sound.